umanlp/FairArgumentativeLM/README.md

     - This script is based on the *run_mlm.py* script of the Adapter Hub, which can be found [here](https://github.com/Adapter-Hub/adapter-transformers/tree/master/examples/language-modeling).
 It is used to train a debiased language model adapter using a masked language modeling loss.

+A brief description of the files in code/annotation_study is:

+- **create_annotation_df.ipynb**
+    - This notebook includes the steps performed to create the annotation dataframe from the arguments of the debate.org data set.
+- **analyze_ABBA_corpus.ipynb**
+    - This notebook provides some insights in the distribution of biased and unbiased sentences of the ABBA corpus as well as information about the debaters that wrote the arguments.

 A brief description of the files in code/argumentative_language_modeling is:

 - **fine_tune_clm_adapter.py**